cjrequena/markdowns/docs/cheatsheets/1-aws/8-aws-elb.md

 Your ALB is now configured to use SSL/TLS for secure communication.
 It will terminate SSL/TLS connections and forward traffic to your backend instances over an encrypted channel.
 Make sure to test your configuration thoroughly to ensure that it works as expected.

-## Step-by-step guide to create an SSL/TLS certificate using AWS Certificate Manager (ACM)

-**Step 1: Log in to the AWS Management Console**

-- Go to the AWS Management Console (https://aws.amazon.com/).
-- Sign in to your AWS account.

-**Step 2: Open the ACM Console**

-- In the AWS Management Console, search for "ACM" in the services search bar, and click on "AWS Certificate Manager."

-**Step 3: Request a Certificate**

-- In the ACM dashboard, click the "Request a certificate" button.

-**Step 4: Choose the Certificate Type**

-- In the "Request a certificate" wizard, select the type of certificate you want.
-You can choose either "Public certificate" or "Private certificate."

-**Step 5: Add Domain Names**

-- On the "Add domain names" page, enter the domain names for which you want to obtain the certificate (e.g., www.example.com, example.com).
-You can add multiple domain names.

-**Step 6: Configure Domain Validation**

-- Choose the method for domain validation.
-ACM provides three methods:
-    - Email validation (requires receiving emails at specified email addresses associated with the domain).
-    - DNS validation (involves creating DNS records).
-    - AWS Identity and Access Management (IAM) role (useful for wildcard certificates).

-**Step 7: Review and Confirm**

-- Review the domain names and validation methods.
-- Click the "Next" button to proceed.

-**Step 8: Review and Confirm the Certificate Request**

-- Review the details of the certificate request.
-- Click the "Confirm and request" button to submit the certificate request.

-**Step 9: Validation**

-- ACM will initiate the validation process based on the method you chose in step 6.
-Follow the instructions to validate your domain ownership.
-- Once the validation is complete, the status of your certificate will change to "Issued."

-**Step 10: Use the Certificate**

-- After the certificate is issued and validated, you can use it with AWS services like Elastic Load Balancers (ELB), CloudFront, and more.
-- You can also view and manage your certificates in the ACM dashboard.

-Your SSL/TLS certificate is now issued and ready to use with your AWS resources.
-Remember to renew the certificate before it expires to ensure uninterrupted secure communication.

 ## Step-by-Step Guide for Configuring ELB: